ENCODE-DCC/genomic-data-service/README.md

 8. To deploy a regulome demo that uses your new deployment as backend, you need to edit <https://github.com/ENCODE-DCC/regulome-encoded/blob/dev/ini-templates/production-template.ini> and change the `genomic_data_service_url` to point to the instance running the flask app.

 9. To deploy an encoded demo that uses your new deployment as the region-search backend, you need to edit <https://github.com/ENCODE-DCC/encoded/blob/dev/conf/pyramid/demo.ini> and change the `genomic_data_service` to point to the instance running the flask app.

+### ElasticSearch server only deployment

+1. if you just want to deploy an ElasticSearch server only, for RegulomeDB:

+    ```bash
+    python deploy/deploy.py --es regulome
+    ```

+2. For Encode:

+    ```bash
+    python deploy/deploy.py --es encode
+    ```

+3. Follow the instruction in Production grade deployment above to create a password for accessing the indexer and Start indexer on the this ES machine.